2022 Statements of Interest

 This requirement is separate from and in addition to the financial disclosure statement filed with your nomination petitions and nomination paper when running for office.

 View previously filed Financial Disclosure Statements

 Statewide and legislative candidates must file campaign finance reports with the Secretary of State's Office.
 Campaign finance reports must be filed after each applicable reporting period until committee termination.

 Running for Local Office

 Candidates seeking election for county or municipal office will file nomination petitions with the appropriate county or municipality.
-The nonpartisan petition provided here may be accepted by your county or municipality.
 It is your responsibility to verify the correct form utilized in the jurisdiction in which you are seeking nomination.
-Currently, the City of Phoenix and the City of Tucson conduct local elections and, therefore, do not utilize the petition form found here.

 All questions about running for local office, including precinct committeemen, should be directed towards the appropriate county, city or town elections office.

 County Elections Contact Information